CCS/HCS/SS/SCS/SB 68 - This act creates, repeals, and modifies provisions relating to elementary and secondary education.

 aid, CPR, and AED use, as provided in the act.
 The school personnel required to be trained shall be determined by the cardiac emergency response plan and shall include, but shall not be limited to, athletic coaches, school nurses, and athletic trainers.

-Public schools shall not be required to purchase or install AEDs unless the General Assembly specifically appropriates money to cover all related costs.
+Schools shall not be required to purchase AEDs unless the General Assembly specifically appropriates funds.
+Nothing in the act prohibits schools from seeking alternative funding sources.

 The act establishes the "Stop the Bleed Act" requiring DESE to develop a traumatic blood loss protocol for school personnel to follow in the event of a serious injury.
 The protocol shall be developed before January 1, 2026 for implementation in each school district and charter school before the end of the 2025-26 school year.